 Amir Elahi: (72)

-Amir Elahi was being one of those Test Cricketers who managed to play Tests for both India (1) and Pakistan (5).
-He was born on 1st Sept 1908, had a record to his credit.
-On the last day of his final Test match during Pakistan’s first-ever Test series (match five against India at Eden Gardens, Calcutta).
-He became the oldest Pakistani player to play a Test match as he was 44 years and 105 days old (on 15th December 1952).
+Amir Elahi was one of those Test cricketers who managed to play Tests for both India (1) and Pakistan (5).
+He was born on September 1, 1908, and had a record to his credit.
+On the last day of his final Test match during Pakistan’s first-ever Test series (match five against India at Eden Gardens, Calcutta),.
+He became the oldest Pakistani player to play a Test match when he was 44 years and 105 days old (on December 15, 1952).

 In the same series, he managed to score 47 valuable runs out of the team’s 344 during his team’s solo innings in the 4th Test at Madras and became only the third-highest scorer for his side after skipper Kardar (79) and Zulfiqar Ahmed (63*).
-Amir Elahi played for only one series and was left out for no rhyme or reason; He died on 28th December 1980 in Karachi, becoming the first Pakistani Test cricketer to meet his Maker.
+Amir Elahi played for only one series and was left out for no rhyme or reason.
+He died on December 28, 1980, in Karachi, becoming the first Pakistani Test cricketer to meet his maker.

 Amir Elahi:

-Amir Elahi became the oldest Pakistani player to play a Test match as he was 44 years and 105 days old (on 15th December 1952).
+Amir Elahi became the oldest Pakistani player to play a Test match when he was 44 years and 105 days old (on December 15, 1952).

 Gul Mahomed: (70)

-Gul Mahomed was born on 15th October 1921 at Lahore.
-After playing as many as 8 Tests for India, the Lahore-born Gul Mahomed returned to Pakistan to play a solitary Test match.
-He was a left-handed batsman and a left-arm medium-pace bowler who had earlier taken his best figures of 2-21 against Pakistan at Lucknow in 1952-53.
+Gul Mahomed was born on October 15, 1921, in Lahore.
+After playing as many as eight Tests for India, the Lahore-born Gul Mahomed returned to Pakistan to play a solitary Test match.
+He was a left-handed batsman and a left-arm medium-pace bowler who had earlier taken his best figures of 2-21 against Pakistan at Lucknow in 1952–53.

-His only Test appearance for Pakistan yielded 39 runs in two outings (27* & 12) against Australia at Karachi during the Aussie’s 1956-57 tour of Pakistan.
+His only Test appearance for Pakistan yielded 39 runs in two outings (27* and 12) against Australia at Karachi during the Aussie’s 1956–57 tour of Pakistan.
 He is the only person to have played Tests both for and against Pakistan.
 A unique record indeed!
-He died on 8th May 1992 at the place of his birth, Lahore.
+He died on May 8, 1992, at the place of his birth, Lahore.

 Gul Mahomed